 The two supporters of the shield, a man and a woman represent the common man and woman of the nation, the symbol of the African family.
 The man is dressed in a bush shirt and a pair of shorts, which represents the attire of a Zambian worker.
 The woman is in traditional African dress.

-The maize cob, the headgear (or the shaft of a mine), and a zebra imposed on the national colors, green, stands for the natural resources of the country:
+The maize cob, the headgear (or the shaft of a mine), and a zebra imposed on the national color, green, stands for the natural resources of the country:

 The Zambian Coat of Arms is by law defined as 'the flag' or in short, the National Flag of the country.
 The Coat of Arms has also been referred to in the legislation as the Armorial Ensigns of Zambia.